justinlevi/justinlevi.github.io/_posts/2016-06-10-phpstorm-phpunit-simpletest-custom-d8-module-xdebug.md

 I have tried to initiate the debug session from the command line with the following:

 $ `export XDEBUG_CONFIG="idekey=PHPSTORM remote_enable=1 remote_connect_back=0 remote_mode=req remote_port=9000";
 sudo php core/scripts/run-tests.sh --url http://data.vm --color --verbose --module data_logger`

 $ `sudo php -dxdebug.remote_enable=1 -dxdebug.remote_mode=req -dxdebug.remote_port=9000 -dxdebug.remote_host=192.168.88.1
 -dxdebug.remote_connect_back=0 core/scripts/run-tests.sh --url http://data.vm --color --verbose --module data_logger`

-Note, I don't think I shouldn't have to specify any of the xdebug variables on the command line because they are already set but I as grasping at straws...
+Note, I don't think I should have to specify any of the xdebug variables on the command line because they are already set, but I was grasping at straws...

 The tests execute, but the debugger session never seems to start within PHPStorm.